-- a. (d) Any specific procedures used by Hearing Bodies will comply with for the requirements execution and implementation of this the Student Code of Conduct to the SCCR Director. - (e) Decisions of all Hearing Bodies constitute Final Agency Action unless there is a timely - b. appeal.
-The requirements and procedures in the Student Code of Conduct may be revised.
+(e) Decisions of all Hearing Bodies constitute Final Agency Action unless there is a timely appeal.The requirements and procedures in the Student Code of Conduct may be revised.
 Those revisions may occur in order to serve the needs of the University Students, faculty and/or staff where safety and security issues so demand.
 In addition, those revisions may occur in circumstances where, in the University's sole discretion, the requirements and procedures described herein are deemed insufficient to meet the objectives of educating and protecting the members of the University community and/or to respond to changes in the law.
-Nothing in this Code shall be construed as preventing the University President and/or Vice President for Student Affairs from taking any action which may be deemed necessary to meet the goals of this Code.
-In matters involving charges for drug distribution and/or sales (Section 5(g)(2)), endangerment (Section 5(h)), hazing (Section 5(m)), sexual misconduct (Section 5(s)), stalking (Section 5(v)), and weapons (Section 5(z)) the President and/or Vice President for Student Affairs may change the outcome and/or sanctions to fulfill requirements of the Code, subject to due process (i.e., notice and an opportunity to be heard), and prior to the conclusion of the matter.
+Nothing in this Code shall be construed as preventing the University President and/or Vice President for Student Affair- from taking any action which may be deemed necessary to meet the goals of this Code.
+In matters involving charges for drug distribution and/or sales (Section 5(g)(2)), endangerment (Section 5(h)), hazing (Section 5(z)) the President and/or Vice President for Student Affairmay change the outcome and/or sanctions to fulfill requirements of the Code as outlined in Section 16, subject to due process (i.e., notice and an opportunity to be heard), and prior to the conclusion of the matter.